VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

     * `url`: the link for uploading the file part
     * `volgnummer`: the sequence number of this part.
 The order of merging file parts after their upload depends on this attribute.
     * `omvang`: the size of the file part in Bytes
-    * `voltooid`: status it this file part is uploaded yet.
+    * `voltooid`: boolean that indicates if this file part is uploaded or not.

 2. Upload file parts